AXeL-dev/distract-me-not/README.md

 ## Features

 - Prevent access to a range of websites.
-- Whitelist & blacklist mode.
+- Allow & deny list modes (previously whitelist & blacklist).
 - Custom page redirection.
 - Display your custom message on blocked pages.
 - Immediate closing of blocked tabs.